WhatsApp/erlfmt/doc/FormattingDecisionComments/Readme.md

 You can find the analysis [here](./columns.html).
 You can download the file and view it in a web browser, sorry for the inconvenience.

+We also found that 3 percentages are popular for comments above the module attribute in all code bases, except for OTP.

 ## Reproduce Analysis of Column where Comments are aligned

 To reproduce the analysis clone the following repos: